aumkeshchaudhary/Object_Detection/README.md

 ## Results
 - The model successfully detects objects and labels them with confidence scores.
 - Bounding boxes are drawn around detected objects.
-- The combination of YOLOv5 and Faster R-CNN provides accurate and efficient detection.

 ## Acknowledgments
 - **YOLOv5** by Ultralytics: [GitHub Repo](https://github.com/ultralytics/yolov5)
-- **Torchvision Faster R-CNN** for object detection.
 - **Google Colab** for easy cloud execution.

 ## Contributing